henrinormak/visualise-elastic-profile/README.md

 visualise-elastic-profile profile.json
 ```

-Where `profile.json` is a path to a JSON file with the contents of the `profile` key from the Profile API.
+Where `profile.json` is a path to a JSON file with the contents of the `profile` key from the Profile API (or just a full response from the Search API that includes the `profile` key).
 An example of such a file is included in this repository as `example.json`.

 Output from this command is a simplified report of the profiling data, including a stringified timeline for each shard, and an overview of the leaf queries (i.e queries that do not have any children) by how much aggregated time is spent in those.